Week in Review

 • The U.S. Court of Appeals for the Fifth Circuit struck down a Mississippi statute that allowed ballots to be received up to five days after Election Day, holding that the statute was preempted by federal law.
 The court determined that “federal law requires voters to take timely steps to vote by Election Day” and that federal law does not allow states to “extend the period of voting.”
 The court did not issue injunctive or other relief, instead remanding the case to the district court to determine an appropriate remedy.

 • A rule by the U.S. Department of Transportation requiring airlines to provide customers with cash refunds for significantly delayed or canceled flights went into effect on Monday.
-The rule mandates that airlines provide passengers with refunds as opposed to vouchers, and also requires airlines to provide refunds within seven days to passengers purchasing tickets with a credit card and within twenty days to passengers using other forms of payment.
-Although the rule has faced backlash from the airline industry, Secretary of Transportation Pete Buttigiegcommented that airlines must show passengers that they are entitled to refunds.
+The rule mandates that airlines provide passengers with refunds as opposed to vouchers and also requires airlines to provide refunds within seven days to passengers purchasing tickets with a credit card and within twenty days to passengers using other forms of payment.
+Although the rule has faced backlash from the airline industry, Secretary of Transportation Pete Buttigieg commented that airlines must show passengers that they are entitled to refunds.

-• The U.S. Department of Transportation finalized a rule aimed at increasing the safety of rail transit workers.
+• The U.S. Department of Transportation issued a final rule aimed at increasing the safety of rail transit workers.
 The rule requires transit agencies to create roadway worker protection programs focused on increasing the safety of rail workers working near tracks.
 The rule also requires that transit agencies provide training for workers and report unsafe acts and working conditions.
 The rule is the first ever to mandate standards addressing worker protections for rail transit agencies.

 • The U.S. Nuclear Regulatory Commission (NRC) proposed a rule that would establish a new licensing process for commercial nuclear power plants.
 The proposed process would adopt technology-inclusive approaches and use risk-informed, performance-based techniques to ensure safety.
 Plant designers and operators would have flexibility to determine “how their nuclear power plant will meet safety criteria.”
 The NRC expects the rule to result in net savings to the nuclear energy industry of between $53.6 million and $68.2 million per license applicant compared to existing licensing frameworks.
 The NRC is required by statute to create new rules that establish a technology-inclusive framework for licensing new advanced nuclear reactors by the end of 2027.